theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause-runtime-parameters.md

 Runtime parameters are overwritten at runtime, see [Extraction Parameters - Custom](../execute-and-automate-extractions/extraction-parameters#custom).
 {% endif %}
 {% if page.product == "board-connector" %}
-Runtime parameters are overwritten at runtime, see [User-defined Variables](../advanced-techniques/user-defined-variables)
+Runtime parameters are overwritten at runtime, see [Extraction Parameters - Custom](../advanced-techniques/extraction-parameters#custom)
 {% endif %}

 ### Runtime Parameter Syntax in Text Mode

 Add an @ symbol before the value to mark it as a runtime parameter, e.g., enter `@myParameter` instead of a value.<br>
 {% if page.product == "xtract-universal" %}The marked value is overwritten at runtime, see [Extraction Parameters - Custom](../execute-and-automate-extractions/extraction-parameters#custom).{% endif %}
-{% if page.product == "board-connector" %}The marked value is overwritten at runtime, see [User-defined Variables](../advanced-techniques/user-defined-variables).{% endif %}
+{% if page.product == "board-connector" %}The marked value is overwritten at runtime, see [Extraction Parameters - Custom](../advanced-techniques/extraction-parameters#custom).{% endif %}

 Example: <br>
 `T001W~WERKS BETWEEN @PlantLow AND @PlantHigh`.